jicruz96/jish/README.md

 ### Non-interactive mode

-You can also use ``non-interactively.
+You can also use `hsh` non-interactively.
 Use`echo`to pipe in a command to`hsh`.
 The program will execute the inputted command(s) without re-prompting.

 ```
 $ echo "ls" | ./hsh